theobald-software/kb.theobald-software.github.io/content/_sap/supported-sap-and-hana-versions-by-theobald-software-products.md

 The following table lists all available SAP S/4HANA cloud systems and their compatibility with Theobald products:<br>
 ![Available-S/4HANA-Systems1](/img/contents/SAP-systems-cloud-overview.png){:class="img-responsive"}

-#### Limited Support for SAP S/4HANA Cloud Extended Edition
+{: .box-note }

-The installation of Custom Function Modules on SAP S/4HANA Cloud Extended Edition is not yet supported.
+**Note:** The installation of Custom Function Modules on SAP S/4HANA Cloud Extended Edition is restricted.
-Therefore the functionality of [Table](https://help.theobald-software.com/en/xtract-universal/sap-customizing/custom-function-module-for-table-extraction) and [Report](https://help.theobald-software.com/en/xtract-universal/sap-customizing/install-report-custom-function-module) extractions is limited for SAP S/4HANA Cloud Extended Edition.
+Transport requests for [Table](https://help.theobald-software.com/en/xtract-universal/sap-customizing/custom-function-module-for-table-extraction) and [Report](https://help.theobald-software.com/en/xtract-universal/sap-customizing/install-report-custom-function-module) cannot be imported by customers themselves, but must be requested from SAP.

 ### SAP S/4HANA On Premise Systems

 The following table lists all available SAP S/4HANA on premise systems and their compatibility with Theobald products:<br>
 ![Available-S/4HANA-Systems2](/img/contents/SAP-systems-premise-overview.png){:class="img-responsive"}

 ******